 Scroll down for price.

 - 16-night textile and cuisine tour, begins and ends in Istanbul.

-- See the breathtaking Blue Mosque and Hagia Sophia.
+- See the breathtaking Blue Mosque, and Hagia Sophia, now a mosque again.

 - Watch artisans knot carpets, make needlework flowers, and print cloth.

 - Shop in bazaars and markets for handmade rugs and textiles.

 - Meet a Turkish family for a cooking class of authentic local dishes.